stoeps13/connections-doc/source/admin/migrate/c_sbs_upgrade_process.md

 5. [Install IBM WebSphere Application Server](../install/t_install_was.md).
 6. Configure WebSphere security by choosing the LDAP and SSO settings that you used for Connections 6.5 as you follow the steps in [Setting up federated repositories](../install/t_inst_federated_repositories.md).

+    !!! note
-    **Note:** If you are making significant changes between your Connections 6.5 CR1 and Connections 7 security configuration, consider the dependencies described in [Considerations for a side-by-side upgrade](c_sbs_upgrade_considerations.md).
+    If you are making significant changes between your Connections 6.5 CR1 and Connections 7 security configuration, consider the dependencies described in [Considerations for a side-by-side upgrade](c_sbs_upgrade_considerations.md).

 7. [Install and configure IBM HTTP Server](../install/t_create_webserver1_node.md).